ob1lan/FindingsManager/README.md

 - Report on findings using a PDF template (with branding)
 - Create a dashboard view with charts
 - Canvas for pie charts in box with border
+- Refactor the visual to fully use Bootstrap (see their examples)